tapasmishra/tapasmishra.github.io/_posts/2021-06-17-Understanding-Kubernets-Part-1.md

 ## Nodes

 Nodes are also known as worker nodes.
 These machines perform the requested tasks assigned by the control plane.
-Actualy this is the place where application pods will run.
+Actually this is the place where application pods will run.
 Nodes are responsible to starting up the pods and the containers that required for the pods.
 Nodes implement networking to ensure the reachability to the services and pods running on the worker node.
 Finally nodes can be bare metal, virtual machines, or anything else.

 ### Kubelet